 • Creates “coherent” ideas and stories

-• Focuses on existing evidence and ignores absent absence
+• Focuses on existing evidence and ignores the absent

 • Activates the “mental shotgun” – jumps to conclusions